Dolores (2017 film): 1988

 In 1988, George Bush was holding a fundraiser in California.
 Many members of the UFW, including Dolores went and were peacefully protesting outside the building.
 As the crowd grew larger, crowd control officers began pushing and yelling at the protestors to move back.
 Dolores was following their orders when suddenly one of the officers started to hit and bash her with a police baton.
 She was hospitalized with three broken ribs as well as had to undergo emergency spleen removal.
 The beating resulted in a very long hospitalization and Dolores was weak for many many months.
 She had to take a long absence from the movement she had worked so passionately for many years.

 1993

 In 1993, Chavez was found dead of natural causes in Arizona.
 His death was extremely upsetting to Dolores as well as the rest of the UFW.
 While many members and the public wanted to see Dolores as the new president, considering how equally she and Chavez had worked for decades, however the board voted to appoint someone else.
 Following this decision it was clear that others did not value the opinion of Dolores as Chavez had at that her voice in the UFW was slowly shrinking.

-2002

-In 2002, less than 10 years after Chavez's death, Dolores handed in her resignation to the UFW.
-That same year she received a Puffin Grant of $100,000 which allowed her to start her own foundation the Dolores Huerta Foundation.
-This foundation has allowed Dolores to continue to give back and touch on every single issue that she is passionate about.
-She was able to connect everything that she had every fought for or disagreed with under one umbrella.